 Refuge4Pets was founded in August 2017.
 We are a registered charity in England and Wales and our Registered Charity Number is 1174331.
-We are a small team of dedicated Project Workers, a Committee of Trustees and a growing network of Volunteer Pet Foster Carers and Fundraising Volunteers.
+We are a small, local charity with a very dedicated team of staff, volunteers and trustees.

 Pet Fostering Service

-We foster dogs, cats, horses, birds, reptiles, rabbits and other pets such as guinea pigs, hamsters, gerbils and fish.
+We foster dogs, cats, horses, birds, reptiles, rabbits and other animals such as guinea pigs, hamsters, gerbils and fish.
 We will foster any animal (even livestock and exotics) as long as we have a suitable foster home.
-We foster animals for up to 6 months and provide everything the animals need while they are in foster care.
+We foster animals for up to 6 months and provide everything that animals need while they are in foster care.

-Our pet foster carers are volunteers who are committed to caring for animals.
-They are carefully recruited to make sure they offer the best possible temporary foster homes.
-Our foster families care for animals until it is safe for them to be reunited with their owners.
+Our animal foster carers are volunteers who are committed to caring for animals.
+Volunteers are carefully recruited to make sure they offer the best possible temporary foster homes.
+Our foster families care for animals until it is safe for them to be reunited with their families.

-We understand that victim survivors of domestic violence and abuse often have to leave with nothing.
-This is why we supply everything that their animals need such as food, bedding, toys while the animals are being cared for by one of our pet foster carers.
+We understand that victim-survivors of domestic abuse often have to leave with nothing.
+This is why we supply everything that animals need such as food, bedding and toys.
 We also cover the cost of any veterinary treatment and medicines required during their time with us.